 First off, we want to say congrats on making it to this epic beard growing guide!
 Whether you have a beard or not, you’ve taken the first steps to be part of this awesome community!

-While you don’t need a reason to start growing a beard, doing it for charity like Movember can be a great starting point.
+While you don’t need a reason to start growing a beard, doing it for charity like Movember can be a great starting point if you feel compelled to explain yourself.
 Make that commitment to grow a beard today, give it time and just start growing!

 Before we get into all the details of how to grow a beard, let’s knock out some common terminology that will help in your journey.
 To begin, a beard is facial hair on the cheeks, neck, chin, and upper lip.
 When most people hear the word “beard” they think of a full beard that is generally longer than 1/2”.
-That thought would be a specific facial hair style, whereas beard could also be a general term like the term “facial hair.”
-So, you really have a beard if you have any facial hair - from scruff to sideburns and of course the full beard.
+That thought process considers a beard a specific facial hair style, whereas the word "beard" could also be a general term like the term “facial hair.”
+So, you really have a beard if you have any facial hair - from scruff to sideburns, and of course, the full beard.

 There are also two types of hair that grow on your face, vellus (the light, blond, more youthful hair) and terminal (the darker, coarser hair).
 As you age your vellus hairs will convert into terminal hairs and those are the hairs that become a beard in a traditional sense.